 I think DS106 is the only course that I’ve undertaken that has become a community.
 Where relationships created and discussions started during the course have continued throughout and after the course!

-It’s now 2012 and DS106 Spring/Summer course has started.
-Yep, I’ve signed up.
-DS106 is a little different this year.
-DS106 now features The Daily Create (TDC) alongside the regular assignments you can complete.
+In 2012, I took signed up for DS106 Spring/Summer course yet again.
+DS106 was a little different as it featured The Daily Create (TDC) alongside the regular assignments you had to complete.
 TDC is a daily creative activity that requires you to use your video, audio (SoundCloud) or photographic/image manipulation skills to respond to a short prompt/brief.
+In 2013, I watch from the sides, but still took part in TDC activities and in 2014 I took part in DS106 Goes to Work as an open online participant.

 Want to know more about DS106?
-Watch Jim Groom and Martha Burtis from UMW tell the story of DS106 over at DS106TV.
+Watch Jim Groom and Martha Burtis from UMW tell the story of DS106.